Rivers in Virginia

 Lying at the base of Virginia's mountains are piedmont rivers that meander through remote woodlands, many with small islands and intermediate levels of whitewater where they cross the fall line.

-The James River is different from most piedmont rivers because it flows through the heart of Richmond's urban district over a 7-mile shelf of granite, dropping more than 100 feet over the fall line where it changes to tidal waters.
+The longest river in Virginia, the James River is different from most piedmont rivers.
+It flows through the heart of Richmond's urban district over a 7-mile shelf of granite, dropping more than 100 feet over the fall line where it changes to tidal waters.
+You'll find more leisurely waters along the Upper James River, ideal for tubing, casual canoeing, and more water fun.

-The Rappahannock, Nottoway and James Rivers provide beautiful landscapes that appear much as they did when Caucasian settlers first arrived in Virginia.
+The Rappahannock, Nottoway, and James Rivers provide beautiful landscapes that appear much as they did when colonial settlers first arrived in Virginia.
 Most piedmont rivers are floatable year-round and offer excellent fishing and opportunities to witness nature in its finest glory.

 Leisurely River Trips